-We are bringing an impressive line-up of local and international leaders to equip you to lead industry transformation.
-You will leave inspired and ready for change.
+We enjoyed an impressive line-up of local and international leaders discussing how to lead industry transformation.

 Ita Buttrose has led change at the highest level through a distinguished career.
 Her background positions her to speak on the importance of leadership and organisational culture to address the type of change needed in dementia care.